 The partnership between PATH and the Four Corners Foundation will improve care for the region's homeless population, she said.

-The foundation is providing the infrastructure, PATH will provide the
+The foundation is providing the infrastructure, PATH will provide the services and staff.

 The partnership is a natural one, Sharpe said.
 The old PATH shelter does not provide enough space to adequately serve the area's homeless population.

 "We've had to turn people away," she said.
 "I think that's a crime.
 (The new shelter) will enable us to continue doing what we're doing in a better environment."

 A Path Home will also contribute to an interagency effort to combat homelessness in the region, said Lynn Love, housing assistance supervisor at the San Juan County Partnership.